sswietoniowski/learning-go/projects/00_mini/01_slack_bot/README.md

 SLACK_APP_TOKEN=PUT_YOUR_SLACK_APP_TOKEN_HERE
 ```

+or set the environment variables directly in your environment.

 To know how to get the `SLACK_BOT_TOKEN` and `SLACK_APP_TOKEN`, please refer to the [official documentation](https://api.slack.com/start/quickstart).

 To run this application: